-Patara is a city of ancient Lycia, which had a port, now in the ground, to the mouth of the Xanthos.
+Patara is a city of ancient Lycia, which had an access to the sea, now in the ground, to the mouth of the Xanthos.
 It was the most important port of Lycia.

-In this blog, which targets mainly urban geography from the Bronze Age to the beginning of our era, an inscription on a pillar of Patara is invaluable: it positions 50 cities of Lycia during the early years of the Roman period, about the year 50 AD.
+In this blog, which targets mainly urban geography from the Bronze Age at the beginning of the first millenium, an inscription on a pillar of Patara is invaluable: it positions 50 cities of Lycia during the early years of the Roman period, about the year 50 AD.
 This document is called "inclusion of the stadiasme of Patara."
-The Lycia there is measured, starting from Patara to the three cities most distant borders that were Kaunos, westward, Kibyra, northward, and eastward Attaleia.
+The Lycia there is measured, starting from Patara to the three towns most distant borders that were Kaunos, westward, Kibyra, northward, and eastward Attaleia.

 My notes of veracity :